 The course is offered once every two months, typically 6:00 PM-9:00 PM.
 The course will be held at San Mateo County Medical Center – 222 W. 39th Avenue in San Mateo, Education Classroom One.

 Participants must attend the program if the Juvenile Court or Probation Department has referred them.
 Students referred by their parents or school authorities will need to complete an application.
 The program is offered to youths between 14 and 22 years of age.
 Class size will not exceed 10 students.
 This will provide opportunities for discussion among students and the instructor.
 Although parents cannot attend, students are encouraged to discuss their reactions, thoughts, and “Contract for Change” with them.

 Participants under the age of 18 must appear in person with a parent or legal guardian to register for the course.
 Registration will occur at the San Mateo County Coroner’s Office at 50 Tower Road in San Mateo.
 Registration hours are 8 a.m. to 5 p.m.
 Monday through Friday.
-Participants will be required to bring proper identification, a copy of their referral or court order, and course fee of $50.00 in the form of check, money order, or cash.
+Participants will be required to bring proper identification, a copy of their referral or court order (if applicable), and course fee of $50.00 in the form of check, money order, or cash.